2023 Most Popular Information Technology Associate Degree Schools in the Rocky Mountains Region

 About 21% of the students majoring in IT at the school are women while 79% are male.

-LDS Business College ranked #6 on this year’s Most Popular Information Technology Associate Degree Schools in the Rocky Mountains Region list.
-LDS Business College is a small private not-for-profit school located in the medium-sized city of Salt Lake City.
+LDS Business College landed the #6 spot in the 2023 rankings for the most popular associate degree information technology programs.
+LDS Business College is a small private not-for-profit school located in the midsize city of Salt Lake City.

 About 18% of the students majoring in IT at the school are women while 82% are male.

-Read full report on Information Technology at LDS Business College
+Full Information Technology at LDS Business College Report

-North Idaho College ranked #9 on this year’s Most Popular Information Technology Associate Degree Schools in the Rocky Mountains Region list.
-NIC is a small public school located in the city of Coeur d'Alene.
+North Idaho College came in at #9 in this year’s edition of the Most Popular Information Technology Associate Degree Schools in the Rocky Mountains Region ranking.
+NIC is a small public school located in the small city of Coeur d'Alene.

 Women make up 17% of the IT majors at the school.